ju-baer/PedSim4AV/docs/datasets.md

 - **MSP60K**: 80% mAP for attribute recognition (from arXiv paper)
 - **Cchead**: 85% tracking accuracy with MIFN (from arXiv paper)

-> **Verification Required**: Always consult the original research papers and dataset documentation for the most current and accurate performance benchmarks.
-Results may vary based on evaluation protocols, model architectures, and dataset versions.

 ---

 ## Future Directions